 According to the National Highway Traffic Safety Administration distracted driving is just as dangerous as drunk driving.

 Over the last few decades, outreach groups like MADD (Moms Against Drunk Driving), have created a social stigma and societal push back against drunk driving.
 And rightly so, as to purposefully dull your senses and take command of a machine that can harm yourself and others, you are taking a risk that should bear huge repercussions.
-Luckily, due to the hard work of these advocate groups there has been a decline in fatalities with drunk driving.
-Harsher punishments have been enacted, more convenient methods of transportation have been created (uber, lyft, etc), and more social awareness have led to a decrease in drunk driving.
-However, while drunk driving is decreasing, distracted driving is on the rise.
+Luckily, due to the hard work of these advocate groups, there has been a decline in fatalities related to drunk driving.
+Harsher punishments have been enacted, more convenient methods of transportation have been created (uber, lyft, etc), and more social awareness has led to a decrease in drunk driving.

 Around 20% of high schoolers said they have ridden with a drunk driver, while a full half of all adults and teenagers said that they have ridden in a car while the driver was texting.
 Even though distracted driving is as dangerous as drunk driving, 44% of adults said they had been in a car when the driver “used the cell phone in a way that put themselves or others in danger.”

-"$1,500,000.00, Auto Accident, Wrongful Death"
+"$1,500,000.00 Auto Accident / Wrongful Death"